 You will find useful backup recommendations in this Percona whitepaper (registration required).

 Use a load balancer to control access to your Galera nodes.
 It is a great way of spreading the application load between the database instances, as well as restricting access, e.g., if you want to take a node offline for maintenance, or if you want to limit the number of connections opened on the Galera nodes – the load balancer should be able to queue connections and therefore provide some overload protection.

 Virtual IP and KeepAlived provides a single endpoint with the ability to failover to more than one physical network interface.
 Combining these provides a simple and reliable way for your applications to access the database cluster.

 For more information, check out this tutorial on how to use HAProxy for SQL load balancing.

 Cluster configurations tend to be complex, but once they are designed, it is possible to duplicate them with minimal variation.
 Automation can be applied to provisioning, upgrading, patching and scaling.
 For instance, changing a non-dynamic variable in a configuration file requires you to repeat the same tasks n times (n = number of Galera nodes), as well as rolling restarts and verifications to check the new configuration has correctly loaded.
 As an infrastructure grows, you might need to provision new clusters for upgrade testing, benchmarking, troubleshooting, etc. DBAs can focus on more critical tasks like performance tuning, query design, data modelling or providing architectural advice to application developers.

-Check out this webinar to see how you can automate your Galera cluster with ClusterControl.
+Check out this webinar to see how you can manage your Galera cluster using ClusterControl.

 There is a lot of information in this post, and there’s probably more things to consider before putting Galera in production.
 Do let us know what we’ve missed.
 Happy clustering!